Laura Dave (novelist): Early life

 Dave was born in New York City and grew up in Scarsdale, New York.
 Her interest in writing began when she was in elementary school.
 Dave graduated from the University of Pennsylvania in 1999, where she received a B.A. in English.
 She has an MFA from the University of Virginia's creative writing program.
 She was a Henry Hoyns Fellow and a recipient of the Tennessee Williams Scholarship.
 She received several awards for her writing including the AWP Intro Award in Short Fiction.

 Following graduate school, Dave worked as a freelance journalist for ESPN.

 Writing career

 Dave is the author of London Is The Best City In America (2006) and The Divorce Party (2008).
-Her most recent novel, The Last Thing He Told Me, was released in 2021 and became an instant #1 New York Times Bestseller, remaining on the NYT hardcover bestsellers list for 65 weeks.
+Her novel, The Last Thing He Told Me, was released in 2021 and became an instant #1 New York Times Bestseller, remaining on the New York Times Best Seller list for 82 weeks.
+It has sold over 5 million copies worldwide.
 Dave's fiction and essays have been published in The New York Times, The New York Observer, ESPN, Redbook, and The Huffington Post.
 She most often writes about relationships, family, infidelity, and marriage.
 She has appeared on CBS's The Early Show, Fox News Channel's Fox & Friends and NPR's All Things Considered.
-In 2008, Cosmopolitan named her a "Fun and Fearless Phenom of the Year."
+In 2008, Cosmopolitan named her a "Fun and Fearless Phenom of the Year".

+Dave's 8th novel, The First Time I Saw Him, will be published in January 2026.
+It is the sequel to The Last Thing He Told Me.